-The vast experience of QPS’ CNS pharmacology team and our deep understanding of CNS-related drug development, as well as our close collaboration with groups working in other areas of drug development, such as DMPK and toxicology, provide a comprehensive basis for our clients to make informed decisions about their drug development programs.
+The vast experience of QPS’ Neuropharmacology Team and our deep understanding of CNS-related drug development, as well as our close collaboration with groups working in other areas of drug development, such as DMPK and toxicology, provide a comprehensive basis for our clients to make informed decisions about their drug development programs.

 The blood brain barrier limits the transfer of drugs from the periphery.
 Identifying drugs to treat CNS diseases necessitates special approaches to drug development.
 In addition, given the overlap between CNS neuromodulators and peripheral neurotransmitters, specific drug design strategies are required to prevent peripheral side effects.
 The QPS team is aware of these additional considerations, providing appropriate tools for optimizing clients’ drug development programs early on.
 One such tool is in vitro assessment of membrane permeability, which can yield valuable preliminary information about a novel compound’s BBB penetration properties.

-Various assessment tools are available to determine brain penetration of a compound after peripheral administration including the determination of the brain/blood and brain/plasma concentration ratios, CSF concentrations as a function of time after drug administration, temporal assessment of tissue distribution, including the CNS, using QWBA and localization of compounds in specific regions of the brain, including the target site(s), using micro autoradiography.
+Various assessment tools are available to determine brain penetration of a compound after peripheral administration including the determination of the brain/blood and brain/plasma concentration ratios, cerebrospinal fluid (CSF) concentrations as a function of time after drug administration, temporal assessment of tissue distribution, including the CNS, using quantitative whole-body autoradiography (QWBA) and localization of compounds in specific regions of the brain, including the target site(s), using micro autoradiography.

-In addition to using labelled compounds with high resolution histo-morphological techniques, we can also perform localized brain microdialysis to compare a new therapeutic compound’s plasma kinetics with its brain kinetics.
+In addition to using labeled compounds with high resolution histomorphological techniques, we can also perform localized brain microdialysis to compare a new therapeutic compound’s plasma kinetics with its brain kinetics.
 We are able to correlate how concentrations of a compound changes in brain interstitial fluid, over time, with simultaneous pharmacodynamic read-outs (for example, the activity of secretases).

 One such example is APP transgenic mice with cerebral amyloid angiopathy, used to investigate the vascular effects of anti-amyloid compounds, such as the induction of micro bleeds or micro-edema in the brain.
 This phenomenon has been recorded only in clinical studies with anti-amyloid antibodies.